AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Affordable Rates

-State Farm offers some of the best auto insurance rates, with an average annual cost of $1,419 nationally.
+State Farm offers some of the best auto insurance rates, with an average annual cost of $2,097 for electric vehicles.
 You might pay more than that to insure a Tesla, depending on the model you own.
 But overall, State Farm offers significantly lower rates for Teslas compared with the competition.

 Additionally, State Farm has a number of discounts that can lower your monthly rates: